-With ever-increasing legislative pressure from the government and large fines being handed out by water companies, it’s vital that businesses within the commercial catering sector have effective forms of grease management measures in place to protect themselves.
+With ever-increasing legislative pressure from the government surrounding FOG, grease traps and the law, and large fines being handed out by water companies, it’s vital that businesses within the commercial catering sector have effective forms of grease management measures in place to protect themselves.

 Whilst looking for potential solutions to the issue, you’re likely to have seen the term ‘FOGs’ thrown about left right and centre, but it’s fairly likely that you’ve been wondering to yourself: “What on earth are FOGs?”